 This post may contain affiliate links.
 Please read our disclosure policy.

-Cardamom is a spice that is used while cooking and baking.
+Cardamom is a spice that is used while cooking and baking, it’s great for sweet dishes and savory dishes.
 However, it is very expensive, so what can you use instead?

 A mix of cinnamon, cloves, ginger, allspice, nutmeg, and coriander all can be used as a substitute for cardamom.
 However, while these spices have very similar flavors to cardamom, they do not have exactly the same flavors, so the item being made may taste slightly different than expected.

 Have a recipe that calls for cardamom?
 There are a variety of cardamom substitutes that will work when you don’t have the real thing on hand.

 Cinnamon is a fantastic substitute for cardamom.
 It can be used alone as a substitute for cardamom, or it can be paired with other spices to create a more complex flavor that is more similar to cardamom.

 It is also more likely that you will have cinnamon in your cabinets than cardamom, depending on what foods you typically make.
 Using cinnamon instead of cardamom may also appeal to the pallets of picky eaters better than cardamom would.